Why Choose St Bede's?

 - Entry into external extension competitions, such as ICAS, Da Vinci Decathlon, Engineering Games and Maths Olympiad;

-- After-school care, facilitated by YWCA;
+- Before and after school care, facilitated by YWCA;

 - School Counsellor - CatholicCare provides the school with a part time counsellor who is available to see students and their families.
 Appointments may be arranged by contacting the Principal;

 St Bede’s is a Catholic learning community where we encounter Jesus through one another.
 We are passionate and purposeful learners pursuing growth through innovation and challenge.